Best things to do in Rome that are worth booking in advance

 If you don’t have much time to see all the Rome tourist attractions (although technically the Vatican, as an autonomous state, isn’t part of Rome) you simply must plan ahead.

-We recommend booking your ticket at least a week in advance during the busy tourist seasons.
+We recommend booking your ticket (on this website) at least a week in advance during the busy tourist seasons.
 If not, you may find yourself in the unfortunate position where no tickets are available during the period of your Rome stay.

 6. Sistine Chapel